 Long-term Care Quality

-The final category we looked at is long-term care.
-In that category, we gave this facility a grade of C. Long-term care scores are meaningful for individuals needing non-healthcare services such as personal care.
-On top of considering the volume of care provided by aids and other staff, we also looked at the number of residents vaccinated for pneumonia.
-This nursing home administered the vaccine to 100 percent of its residents.
-Lastly, this nursing home was also able to limit hospitalizations.
-In fact, it had less than one hospitalization per 1,000 long-term resident days, which is a remarkably low number.
+The final area we assessed was long-term care.
+We awarded this facility a C in that area.
+Long-term care grades are used to judge a nursing home's performance as a traditional convalescent home, as opposed to focusing more on the skilled nursing services provided by a rehabilitation facility.
+On top of looking at the amount of care provided by nurses aids and other staff, we also looked at the number of residents vaccinated for pneumonia.
+This nursing home administered the vaccine to 98.7013 percent of its residents, which is more than the majority of nursing homes.
+Finally, this place was also able to limit hospitalizations.
+It had less than one hospitalization per 1,000 long-term resident days, which is an impressively low number.

 Rating Over Time